 Banshee's Veil is a great utility item on Leblanc.
 I build this item probably 1/5 of the games I play against primarily high burst champions like Veigar, Syndra, Ahri, Malzahar, Fizz, Taliyah, and Annie

-Liandry's Torment is a toss up IMHO.
+Liandry's Anguish is a toss up IMHO.
 It doesn't give you the power spike that Void Staff does, but will often be a good compromise between damage and sustain.

 Zhonya's Hourglass is another situational defensive item on Leblanc.
 It works wonders against AD champs like Zed, Yasuo, and Talon; as well as some mages like Lissandra, Fizz, and Syndra.